Cerendastanoglu/Galaxy-Quest/README.md

-# Up-and-Down
+# Galaxy Quest
-A game with an Up and Down theme
+A unity game with simple mechanics.
-Part of my project for a class named Video Game programming
+I took most of the game objects randomly from the internet, I do not own any of them.
+I wrote the code mostly by myself.